d12frosted/elpa-mirror/gnu/relint-readme.txt

   Relint uses a combination of ad-hoc rules to locate regexps:

-  - Arguments to standard functions taking regexps as arguments, such as re-search-forward, or to user-defined functions whose arguments have regexp-sounding names (like 'regexp')
+  - Arguments to certain standard functions such as re-search-forward, or to user-defined functions whose arguments have regexp-sounding names (like 'regexp')

   - Values of variables believed to be a regexp from their name (ending in '-regexp', for instance), from their doc string,